 More information about Fortaleza Tequila Reposado

-The Reposado of Fortaleza!
-Fortaleza is made by one of the great family names in the history of tequila.
-Fortaleza is one of the few traditionally made tequilas still using the Tahona process to grind the agaves after roasting.
+The reposado from Fortaleza!
+Fortaleza is produced by one of the great family names in the history of tequila.
+Fortaleza is one of the few traditionally produced tequilas that are still made using the tahona process to grind the agave after roasting.

-Currently, there are few producers left on the market that do this (credibly and transparently documented).
-However, many are blends of Tahona and machine-ground agave, as the time and labor required to produce them is extremely high.
+There are currently only a few producers on the market who still do this (credibly and transparently documented).
+However, many are blends of tahona and machine-ground agave, as the time and labor required for production is extremely high.
 The result of the production process means that each numbered bottle is unique.

 Flavors include cooked agave, citrus, vanilla, apple, earth and cinnamon.
-The finish is long and rich, delicately spicy and has an oily texture that makes it a delight to drink.
+The finish is long and rich, delicately spicy and has an oily texture that makes it a pleasure to drink.

 - Cooking method: Stone/brick oven